hydephp/develop/docs/creating-content/documentation-pages.md

 ### Automatic navigation menu

 By default, a link to the documentation page is added to the navigation menu when an index.md file is found in the `_docs` directory.
-Please see the [the customization page](customization#navigation-menu--sidebar) for more information.
+Please see [the customization page](customization#navigation-menu--sidebar) for more information.

 ### Sidebar header name